A Family's Guide to the Military for Dummies

 "Easy Answers" covers social etiquette, as well as customs specific to military culture, such as what to do during reveille, retreat, and national anthems of foreign countries.
 This book will give you the confidence a military spouse needs for any situation.

-Souls Under Seige:
+Souls Under Seige

-The effects of multiple troop deployments-and how to weather the
+The effects of multiple troop deployments-and how to weather the storm

 Author: Bridgett C. Cantrell, Copyright @ 2009